GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/01.801-810/08.Thy-Judgments-Abroad/docs.md

 ---
+title: |
-title: 808.
-Thy Judgments Abroad
+    808. Thy Judgments Abroad - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 808.
+Thy Judgments Abroad.
+In grief and fear, to thee, O Lord, We now for succor fly; Thine awful judgments are abroad, O shield us, lest we die.
+    keywords:  |
-    keywords: Christ in Song, Thy Judgments Abroad, In grief and fear, to thee, O Lord,
+        Christ in Song, adventhymnals, advent hymnals, Thy Judgments Abroad, In grief and fear, to thee, O Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 808. THY JUDGMENTS ABROAD
+####  Christ in Song,

 ```txt
 1.